ExpediaGroup/pitchfork/README.md

                          /                            \
     [ Service B ] ------                               ------> [ Zipkin ]

 These different forwarders can be enabled/disabled separately.
-Please see the application.yml file for a list of the different configurations available for each.
+Please see the application.yml file for a list of the different configurations available for each, or refer to the table above with the list of properties you can configure.

 ## Use Cases